. Biodefense Reference Library

 - 2002: UK Foot and Mouth Epidemic Recovery:

-of a Non-Vaccination Strategy Supplemented with Emergency Vaccination
+Analysis of a Non-Vaccination Strategy Supplemented with Emergency

-or Biological Terrorism: Whether it is a September 11, influenza or
+Chemical or Biological Terrorism: Whether it is a September 11,

 Discussion Papers